icoxfog417/awesome-text-summarization/README.md

 #### Feature Base

-Extract the features of sentence, then evaluate its importance.
+The feature base model extracts the features of sentence, then evaluate its importance.
 Here is the representative research.

 [Sentence Extraction Based Single Document Summarization](http://oldwww.iiit.ac.in/cgi-bin/techreports/display_detail.cgi?id=IIIT/TR/2008/97)